ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/cases/fields.rst

 Available Fields
 ----------------

-You can `retrieve a list of available fields <https://docs.threatconnect.com/en/latest/rest_api/v3/retrieve_fields.html>`_ for the ``/v3/cases`` endpoint, including each field's name, description, and accepted data type, by using the following query:
+Use the following query to `retrieve a list of available fields <https://docs.threatconnect.com/en/latest/rest_api/v3/retrieve_fields.html>`_, including each field's name, description, and accepted data type, for the ``/v3/cases`` endpoint:

 .. code::